Introduction

 You should also keep in mind that online review platforms like Google, Amazon and Yelp are always on the lookout for fake customer reviews.
 If they discover that you display fake customer feedback, they may remove your online reviews, reduce your visibility or even ban your business profile from their platform.

-As 86% of consumers believe that authenticity is a key factor when deciding which brands they like and support, it’s imperative to make sure that your online presence is based on information that matches the reality and your customers know exactly what to expect when they have their first contact with your business.
+86% of consumers believe that authenticity is a key factor when deciding which brands they like and support.
+Therefore, it’s imperative to make sure that your online presence is based on information that matches reality.
+Your customers should know exactly what to expect when they have their first contact with your business.

 Conclusion

-Buying customer reviews can deeply hurt your online brand reputation and damage your credibility in the eyes of your customers and potential clients.
+Buying customer reviews can deeply hurt your online brand reputation.
+It makes your brand less authentic, and damages credibility and loyalty in existing and potential customers.

 Contact FeedCheck today and learn how your online reputation can become a detrimental tool for your marketing strategy.